natebrunnett/MERN-client/README.md

       1.3) Download and run the .msi
         1.01) Click next and install
-        1.02) Note - Chocolatey can also be installed via the .msi (optional) 1.001) Chocolatey is an installer for windows that is useful for other programming languages 1.4) Restart your apps
+        1.02) Note - Chocolatey can also be installed via the .msi (optional) 1.001) Chocolatey is an installer for Windows that is useful for other programming languages 1.4) Restart your apps
     3) Gitbash installed
       1.1) download => https://www.git-scm.com/downloads